grinnell-cs/csc151-images/_eboards/eboard39.md

 Come grab Maddy or Sam if you want help.
 Otherwise, we'll do our best to stay out of your way.

+How can we use recursion?

+> You will likely want to use recursion when dealing with neighboring pixels or positions.

+> In some circumstances, you might achieve blurs or other effects through recursion.
+(Repeatedly shrinking a pixel-based image and then enlarging it could cause blurring.)

+Do we have to generate something identical to the original image?

+> No. But it would be nice if you got close.